 And the story?
-A lost father chased through the cosmos by his intrepid daughter (Storm Reid), “brilliant” son (Deric McCabe) and the classmate who’s sweet on the daughter (Levi Miller) holds promise, if not actual excitement, suspense, coherence or narrative drive.
+A lost father chased through the cosmos by his intrepid daughter (Storm Reid), “brilliant” son (Deric McCabe) and the classmate who’s sweet on the daughter (Levi Miller) holds promise, even if the movie can’t find its actual excitement, suspense, coherence or narrative drive.

 Which is a big build-up to essentially saying, “This movie’s a stiff — ‘Still Life with Oprah.'”

 Mbatha-Raw and Pine are married scientists who have discovered an interstellar Tesseract, a fifth dimension which connects places and people throughout the universe.
-Their peers have laughed, but NASA researcher dad disappeared years ago into it.
+Their peers have laughed, but NASA researcher dad disappeared into it years ago.